Business and industry

 Funding an undergraduate or postgraduate scholarship is a mutually productive and successful way for your organisation to collaborate with our Faculty and students.
 By working with our students, your business has an avenue not only to view the strengths and abilities of potential graduates, but also to enhance the students' preparation for professional practice.

 For a relatively small investment, sponsoring a research scholarship gives industry the chance to have a complex problem solved with access to our talented students, staff and state-of-the-art facilities.

 There are two main forms of collaboration: the establishment of a project as a Linkage Grant through the Australian Research Council (ARC), through which the ARC provides additional funding to that provided by industry; or direct funding of a scholarship.

-If you are interested in supporting a research scholarship or becoming involved in final year projects, then please contact Dr Andrew Johnson, Associate Director - Business Development.
+If you are interested in supporting a research scholarship or becoming involved in final year projects, please contact Natalie Downing, Associate Director - Faculty of Engineering and Built Environment.